comp-physics/Scientific-Visualization/Tutorials/creating-an-annimation.md

 - `-pix_format` specifies the pixel format

-For additional details on the basics of FFMPEG, see the FFMPEG Cheat Sheet tab [Here](https://benwilfong.com)
+For additional details on the basics of FFMPEG, see the [FFMPEG Cheat Sheet](FFMPEG-cheat-sheet.md).